boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 template that builds a container image.
 With our current pipeline configuration repository, it will still use that pipeline template.

-Now add a new pipeline template, also called Jenkinsfile, to the gov-tier folder we created.
+Add a new pipeline template, also called Jenkinsfile, to the gov-tier folder we created.
 It should look like this:

 .. code-block:: groovy

+    stage(message){
       echo message
+    }
     build()

+This will create a new pipeline stage in Jenkins, called "Starting My Pipeline" (the "message" keyword), and in that stage Jenkins will print out the message to the console log.

-And now your pipeline configuration repo should look like this:
+Now your pipeline configuration repo should look like this:

 ::